Hydatina physis (Linnaeus, 1758)

 Hydatina physis lives on intertidal and shallow subtidal lagoon reefs in the Marshalls.
-The best area is in some man-made reef quarries that range in depth from a few centimeters to about 3 meters.
-They are usually seen at night, when they emerge from their hiding places under the sand.
+Several small specimens have been found in man-made reef quarries that range in depth from a few centimeters to about 3 meters.
+The animals are usually seen at night, when they emerge from their hiding places under the sand.
 The figured specimen in the two shots immediately below is a young one, measuring only 20mm in length.
-This specimen was observed on 20 November 1981 on sand at a depth of 8m on Enewetak Atoll's eastern lagoon reef.
+This specimen was observed on 19 November 1981 on sand at a depth of 8m on Enewetak Atoll's eastern lagoon reef.
+We also have this from Hawaii.
+It was first reported in the Marshalls from Kwajalein Atoll by Brost & Coale (1979).

 The specimen figured below had a shell that measured 29mm.
 It was found at the base of a Halimeda plant in a Kwajalein lagoon algae patch at a depth of 8m on 27 July 2008.
 A fragment of a shell from the same area measured over 40mm; the full sized shell would have been well over 50mm, so these animals can get pretty large.